 - Place a slice of jalapeño in the middle of each cheese mound.

-- Bake until very browned, about 12 minutes.
+- Bake the crisps until very browned, about 12 minutes.

-- Allow to firm up on the baking sheet for 1-2 minutes, then remove to a serving platter and serve.
+- Allow them to firm up on the baking sheet for 1-2 minutes, then use a small spatula (such as a cheese slicer or a cake server) to remove them to a serving platter.